-Due to the competency-based nature of accredited athletic training programs, prospective students may transfer summer courses only (AT 5030, AT 5032, AT 5100, AT 5550) from another professional athletic training program if deemed possible by the program director, coordinator of clinical education, and graduate college.
+Due to the competency-based nature of accredited athletic training programs, prospective students may transfer summer courses only (AT 5030, AT 5032, AT 5100, AT 5550) from another professional athletic training program if deemed possible by the program director, coordinator of clinical education, and division of graduate studies.
 All applicants must meet the program prerequisite requirements and complete the application process.